x-technology/PizzaScript/sessions/2021-03-27 - Making PizzaScript Parser with RxGo article.md

 > Now, how are we going to transform lexems into an the AST?

 Good question!
 A nice thing about BNF grammars (language representations), as [we mentioned last time](https://korzio.medium.com/writing-pizzascript-lexer-with-rxgo-a-saga-in-iii-slices-3790dc6099e7) is that rules can be transformed into a parsing algorithm.
 Especially when this notation is following a special "context-free" principle.
 It is a kind of grammar's limitation in which the left part of a rule can contain only non-terminal tokens, the right part can contain both non-terminal and terminal ones.

+> Non-terminal basically means they still can be transformed to something, while terminals are final states.

 With that in mind, a BNF can be converted into a working program by applying the following steps
 - the left side of a BNF rule is going to be a function declaration, defined for each non-terminal token,
 - the right side is the function body, consequentially calling functions and checking for terminal ones,
 - quantifiers `(*, +)` and other syntax is translated into control flow constructions like `while, for, if` and so on.